NickWentworth/portfolio/src/posts/chess/2-move-generation.md

 # Pseudo-Legal Moves

+First, let's consider the generation of [pseudo-legal moves](https://www.chessprogramming.org/Pseudo-Legal_Move), which are defined as moves that follow the rules of each piece's movement patterns, but do not consider the safety of the `King`.
+We begin with generating these, as considering full legality of a move has some extra caveats which will be discussed afterwards.

+To generate pseudo-legal moves for a position, the general process is to iterate through each `Piece` of the actively moving `Color`, and generate a bitboard of possible destination squares for this piece to move to.
+The process for generating moves varies per piece type, so we can roughly split each piece into 3 categories.

 ## Jumping Pieces

 The simplest pieces to generate moves for are the jumping pieces, which have a constant set of moves that can either be made or are blocked.
 For both the `King` and `Knight`, we can just take a bitwise `OR` of all resulting bitboards that are shifted from the piece's initial square.